 The Plane Cloud is the little brother of the category-creating Level.
 Slightly more compact, it offers a similar ride in a tighter, eco-friendly package.
 Fully recyclable, the base is molded from 100% post-industrial recycled materials, using high-molecular HDPE, which is one of the strongest plastics available.
 The top deck is made of low-emitting foam for comfort and durability.
 Furthering our commitment to the environment, the entire product can be recycled, reducing landfill waste over time.
 Made in the USA, it’s designed and built in California.

-For more information about our decks and accessories, please visit fluidstance.com.
+Click here for more information about our decks and accessories.

 1. Biswas A, Oh PI, Faulkner GE, Bajaj RR, Silver MA, Mitchell MS, Alter DA.
 Sedentary time and its association with risk for disease incidence, mortality, and hospitalization in adults: a systematic review and meta-analysis.
 Ann Intern Med.
 2015; 162:123-132.